LintaoAmons/context-menu.nvim/README.md

 >
 > This plugin is in its early stages, and the data structures is like to undergo significant changes over time.

+## Philosophy

+- Minimise the cognitive overload in the head, but still put every functionality around you hand
+- Less keybindings but remian productivity
+- Configuration can be put in seperated spec files, and behaviour can be config at runtime and take effect immediately

 ## Install & Configuration

 > You can use [my config](https://github.com/LintaoAmons/CoolStuffes/blob/main/nvim/.config/nvim/lua/plugins/editor-enhance/context-menu.lua) as a reference